anuragsingh1987/staging/docker.md

 This will start a container based on the myapp image and map port 5000 from the container to port 5000 on the host machine.

-Test the app: Open a web browser and navigate to http://localhost:5000 to test the app running inside the Docker container.
+**Test the app:** Open a web browser and navigate to http://localhost:5000 to test the app running inside the Docker container.

 That's it!
 This is just a simple example of how to use Docker, but it demonstrates the basic workflow for building and running Docker images and containers.
 There's a lot more you can do with Docker, including deploying containers to a production environment, managing Docker networks and volumes, and more.

+---

 **Commonly Used Docker Commands**